Side by Side: Ram v. Ford

 Now, because this is the XL trim level and not the Lariat or King Ranch, you’ll be getting 17-inch painted steelies with your XL pickup.
 That’s not the most visually appealing, but it definitely shows that this truck is a workhorse pickup that’s ready for any challenge it may come by.

-Jorge Rodriguez is a sophomore at Marco Island Academy and a Staff Writer for The Wave.
-In his free time, he enjoys working on cars and running NPCs over...
+Jorge Rodriguez is a junior at Marco Island Academy and the Entertainment Editor for The Wave.
+In his free time, he enjoys going on drives in his Ford...

 Ram’s 2500 Tradesman